fineanmol/plant-tree/README.md

-🌴 Updated on Sat, 09 Aug 2025 18:23:03 GMT
+🌾 Updated on Sun, 10 Aug 2025 05:59:16 GMT

-> "Any fool can write code that a computer can understand."
+> "Experience is the name everyone gives to their mistakes."